 TCI offers a wide range of fishing options: deep sea, bottom, bone, fly, sport.
 Unlike most deep sea fishing trips where you have to travel hours, in TCI, you can get into deep water in no time!
 The barrier reef is about a mile from shore, and then the drop off to 7000 ft is just a half mile after that.

-We met a family on our snorkeling tour that told us they caught a bull shark, and it was the highlight of their trip.
+We met a family on our snorkeling tour who told us they caught a bull shark, and it was the highlight of their trip.
 I’m not a fan of fishing like Jacob is, but I wouldn’t mind seeing a bull shark!

 14. Parrot Cay